Amberdong27/2024SDD-Amber.D-Grow/AgileArtifacts.md

 ## Sprint Review
 ### What challenges did you have
+- The main challenge was probably organising the user documentation so its easier for the user to understand
 ### What did you do well
+- I think I did the dropdown menu well as it can seamlessly switch between different options
 ### What will you do differently next time
+- Perhaps styling it slightly better than what I have right now